Activities in Evo Hiking Area

 Evo Hiking Area is just a short drive away from the big cities of Southern Finland.
 The area offers many kinds of nature-based adventures: pick your favourite from activities such as hiking, fishing, skiing and hunting.

 Please remember that there is also a military shooting and practise area in Evo, which is off limits to the public.

 Evo Hiking Area is an excellent fishing destination for beginners and seasoned fishermen alike, and therefore ideal for families.
-If you want to fish from a boat, there is a boat hire spot in the Niemisjärvet fishing zone.
-The lakes and ponds in the area are regularly stocked with trout.
-Lake Vähä-Koukkujärvi is reserved for fishermen aged 12 or under.
+If you want to fish from a boat, bring your own boat.
+The lakes and ponds in the area are regularly stocked with rainbow trout.
+Lake Vähä-Koukkujärvi is reserved for fishermen aged 15 or under.
 Fishing on Lake Syväjärvi is reserved for visitors staying at the rental cabin there.
 There are also many natural lakes and ponds that are suitable for lure fishing and hook and line fishing in the area.

 Fishing Permits for Evo